mtso/obi/README.md

 Obi is an experimental programming language.

 Some of the things it currently implements:
+- trailing lambdas
+- match expressions for control flow
 - classes and dynamic property access
-- trailing lambdas

 ## A Taste of Obi